Echuca East Kindergarten

 Educational Leader: Melinda

-Educational Team: Adele, Alicia, Amanda, Anita, Cynthia, Donna, Judi, Julia & Lisa
+Educational Team: Adele, Alicia, Amanda, Anita, Cynthia, Julia, Lisa, Melinda & Michelle

 At Shine Bright Echuca East Kindergarten, we nurture children’s natural curiosity to discover and investigate their world by providing an environment rich in natural beauty.
 Opportunities are provided for children to actively explore using ‘open-ended’, natural and recycled materials in play.
 Children are given freedom within the environment to create, inquire, investigate and discover.
 The focus is not on the ‘end product’, but on the process of learning and the journey of discovery.